-Component Description

-(1) WLAN antennas (1 or 2 depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Camera light On: The camera is in use.

-(3) Camera Allows you to video chat, record video, and record still images.
+Component Description (1) WLAN antenna(s) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+NOTE: Depending on the model, your computer may have one or two wireless antennas.
+If your computer has a single antenna, it will be located on the right side.
+(2) Internal microphones Record sound.
+(3) Camera light On: The camera is in use.
+(4) Camera Allows you to video chat, record video, and record still images.
 To use your camera, see Using the camera on page 19 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 For more information, see Using Windows Hello (select products only) on page 40.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-(4) Internal microphone Records sound.

-^{}The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.